DjangoGirls/tutorial/en/django_templates/README.md

 (Remember to substitute `<your-pythonanywhere-domain>` with your actual PythonAnywhere subdomain, without the angle-brackets.)

 * Finally, hop on over to the ["Web" page](https://www.pythonanywhere.com/web_app_setup/) and hit **Reload** on your web app.
 (To reach other PythonAnywhere pages from the console, use the menu button in the upper right corner.)
 Your update should be live on https://subdomain.pythonanywhere.com -- check it out in the browser!
-If the blog posts on your PythonAnywhere site don't match the posts appearing on the blog hosted on your local server, that's OK.
+If the blog posts on your PythonAnywhere site don't match the blog posts appearing on the blog hosted on your local server, that's OK.
 The databases on your local computer and Python Anywhere don't sync with the rest of your files.

 Congrats!
-Now go ahead and try adding a new post in your Django admin (remember to add published_date!)
+Now go ahead and try adding a new blog post in your Django admin (remember to add published_date!)
 Make sure you are in the Django admin for your pythonanywhere site, https://subdomain.pythonanywhere.com/admin.
-Then refresh your page to see if the post appears there.
+Then refresh your page to see if the blog post appears there.

 Works like a charm?
 We're proud!
 Step away from your computer for a bit – you have earned a break. :)